 Taxation of Interest and Additional Amounts.
-If you are a U.S. holder, the interest on the notes (including any amounts withheld and any additional amounts paid with respect thereto, but excluding interest on the 2041 notes that is accrued from May 7, 2021 to the day prior to the date the 2041 notes are issued, and on the 2061 notes that is accrued from July 22, 2021 to the day prior to the date the 2061 notes are issued ("pre-reopening accrued interest")) will generally be subject to United States taxation and will be considered ordinary interest income on which you will be taxed in accordance with the method of accounting you generally use for tax purposes.
-The Issuer intends to take the position that a portion of the first interest payment on the 2041 notes and 2061 notes, equal to the amount of pre-reopening accrued interest, will be treated as a nontaxable return of the pre-reopening accrued interest.
-You should consult with your own tax advisors concerning the U.S. federal income tax treatment of pre-reopening accrued interest.
+If you are a U.S. holder, the interest on the notes (including any amounts withheld and any additional amounts paid with respect thereto) will generally be subject to United States taxation and will be considered ordinary interest income on which you will be taxed in accordance with the method of accounting you generally use for tax purposes.
 This discussion assumes that the notes will be issued with less than a de minimis amount of original issue discount for U.S. federal income tax purposes.